 It was then that the driver completely lost control of the SUV.
 It flipped several times before flying off the overpass.
 The SUV then fell over 60 feet to a parking lot below.

-It appears that three of the vehicle occupants were related, but the 13-year-old did not bear the same last name as the others.
+It appears that three of the vehicle occupants were related, but the 13-year-old did not bear the same last name like the others.
 Nevertheless, the law does not bar personal injury or wrongful death claims simply because the plaintiff and defendant were or are related.
 The estates of the three deceased passengers have the legal grounds to file wrongful death claims against the party or parties who negligently caused or contributed to the fatal accident.
 If negligence is proved, the family might receive monetary damages to offset the financial losses incurred in the aftermath of this deadly car accident.

 Source: wfaa.com, "SUV falls from Richardson overpass; 3 young women dead", Angela Madison, Jan.
 17, 2016